artificialwit/knowledge-base/SqlServer/basic.md

 - CHAR has better performance than VARCHAR, but VARCHAR can be useful for anticipating data values without a set length.

 ## What are user-defined functions in SQL?
 What are the various types?
-There are two types of functions in SQL:
+A: There are two types of functions in SQL:

 - System Defined Functions (SDF) and
 - User-Defined Functions (UDF)